-The Chief Executive of the Office of the PCC will consider whether the complaint is a complaint against the PCC, is a complaint for which the Hampshire PCP is the relevant Police and Crime Panel, is a complaint at all, or is a complaint relating to an operational matter of Hampshire Constabulary (the Constabulary) to be resolved in accordance with the complaints procedures of the Constabulary.

-When in accordance with the delegation to the Chief Executive of the Office of the PCC the decision has been made to record a complaint that will not subsequently be referred to the Independent Office for Police ConductComplaints Commission (the IOPC), the Chief Executive of the Office of the PCC will:

-- Record the date of receipt and ensure that the complaint has been made on the Complaints Form at Annex 1 - send a record of the complaint, the Complaints Form, to the complainant and to the person complained about (in the latter case, subject to any decision taken not to supply a copy of the complaint or to supply the complaint in a form which keeps anonymous the identity of the complainant or of any other person) and will include the contact details of the Panel's scrutiny officer; and - refer the record, the Complaints Forms, and copies of all the associated paperwork, to the Panel's scrutiny officer.
-This will be no later than two working days after the complaint has been recorded.
+- The Chief Executive of the Office of the PCC will consider whether the complaint is a complaint against the PCC, is a complaint for which the Hampshire PCP is the relevant Police and Crime Panel, is a complaint at all, or is a complaint relating to an operational matter of Hampshire Constabulary (the Constabulary) to be resolved in accordance with the complaints procedures of the Constabulary. - When in accordance with the delegation to the Chief Executive of the Office of the PCC the decision has been made to record a complaint that will not subsequently be referred to the Independent Police Complaints Commission (the IPCC), the Chief Executive of the Office of the PCC will: - Record the date of receipt and ensure that the complaint has been made on the Complaints Form at Annex 1 - send a record of the complaint, the Complaints Form, to the complainant and to the person complained about (in the latter case, subject to any decision taken not to supply a copy of the complaint or to supply the complaint in a form which keeps anonymous the identity of the complainant or of any other person) and will include the contact details of the Panel's scrutiny officer; and - refer the record, the Complaints Forms, and copies of all the associated paperwork, to the Panel's scrutiny officer.
+This will be no later than two working days after the complaint has been recorded. - On receipt of the complaint, the Panel's scrutiny officer will: - Assess the complaint to ensure that it is complete, and that it clearly identifies the alleged conduct matter - Refer incomplete or unclear complaints back to the Chief Executive of the Office of the PCC seeking further information. - Consider whether the complaint has been satisfactorily dealt with and if so, consulting with the complainant, to treat the complaint as withdrawn. - In appropriate cases, consider in consultation with the Chair of the Sub-Committee the suitability of the complaint for disapplication of part 4 of the Regulations.